Application Process for Retail Intermediaries

 The Central Bank adopts a robust, structured and risk-based process that seeks to ensure that only those applicants that demonstrate compliance with the applicable authorisation requirements are authorised.

-The Central Bank seeks to process each application as expeditiously as possible while meeting its obligation to operate a rigorous and effective gatekeeper function.
+The Central Bank seeks to assess each application as expeditiously as possible while meeting its obligation to operate a rigorous and effective gatekeeper function.
 It aims to ensure that the application process is facilitative and accessible from the perspective of applicants and, importantly, that applicants have clarity with regard to the process, its requirements and timelines.

 In advance of submitting an application for authorisation, the firm should also satisfy itself that: